El-Zag/Google-Scholar-Scraping/README.md

   * selenium
   * fake_useragent
   * pathlib
+  * requests
-  * requests, time, os, codecs, re, csv
+  * time, os, codecs, re, csv

 ## How to use
 There are 2 ways to use this script :